roman-milk/roman-milk.github.io/housewife-bimbo.md

  "Just sit there while I try to work this out," he told her.

  It was reassuring that he wanted to help, yet all he had to do was ask.
 She could tell him exactly what to do, as it just needed a phrase to be spoken to bring her out of this mess.
-Report_Story #2